prideout/book-webgl/README.md

 # master

-- Merge to "server" and test

-- Send mail to banks

-- ch 1 & 2 tangling (please, no fresnel buddha or king tut stuff yet) ^-- really need to hammer out the vector math stuff!
+- ch 1 & 2 tangling

 - back to OSD work for a day or two?
   Add to its README: rebase to prep for a pull request.